Whatsapp Icon

 Anna, diagnosed with breast cancer, noticed her energy levels depleting rapidly after starting her chemotherapy.
 Blood tests revealed her iron levels were lower than usual, a direct hit from her treatments.
 Determined to combat this naturally, Anna incorporated iron-rich vegetarian foods into her diet.
 "Spinach, lentils, and fortified cereals became my go-to," she shared.
 "Not only did these foods help raise my iron levels, but they also boosted my energy, making it easier to face my chemotherapy sessions."

-Marks Experience with Iron Supplements
+Marks's Experience with Iron Supplements

 For Mark, a lymphoma survivor, the challenge was different.
 His iron levels had dropped so significantly that dietary changes alone couldn't suffice.
-Under his doctors advice, Mark began taking iron supplements alongside his diet rich in fruits and vegetables.
+Under his doctor's advice, Mark began taking iron supplements alongside his diet rich in fruits and vegetables.
 "It was a balancing act," Mark recalls, "but with regular monitoring and adjustments from my healthcare team, we managed to keep my iron levels in a healthy range throughout my treatment."

 Sofia's Integration of Mindful Eating and Support